Apply for admission to complete the pre-professional year courses at a post-secondary institution.

 All students whose first language is not English must present evidence of English proficiency.
 Learn more about acceptable examinations and minimum requirements that must be attained here.
 Documentation must be submitted to the address below by June 1.

-A number of seats in the program (16.6%) are reserved for persons of Aboriginal ancestry.
-Applicants of Aboriginal descent may compete within this category, rather than within the entire applicant pool.
-Applicants should identify themselves as Aboriginal on the application for admission.
+A number of seats in the program (16.6%) are reserved for persons of Indigenous ancestry.
+Applicants of Indigenous descent may compete within this category, rather than within the entire applicant pool.
+Applicants should identify themselves as Indigenous on the application for admission.
 The following pieces of identification are considered acceptable documentation:

 - photocopy of a Métis Nation Card